 Common Orthodontic Problems

-Orthodontic problems can affect people of all ages, in fact, very few of us are born with naturally perfect teeth.
-When teeth and jaws do not align properly, it is known as malocclusion, or a “bad bite.”
-Malocclusion isn’t just a cosmetic issue; it can also impact your ability to chew, maintain good oral hygiene, speak clearly, and feel confident in your smile.
+Orthodontic problems can affect people of all ages, and very few people are born with naturally aligned teeth.
+When teeth and jaws do not fit together properly, it is called malocclusion, or a “bad bite.”
+This is not just a cosmetic concern.
+It can affect how you chew, maintain good oral hygiene, speak, and feel about your smile.

-A bad bite may be inherited through genetics, or it can develop from habits and environmental factors such as:
+A bad bite may be inherited or develop over time due to habits or environmental factors such as:

 Thumb sucking or prolonged pacifier use